sort-jh/Applied-Trend-Analysis-in-R/README.md

 2. a reworked interpretation and communication activity in the slides.

-Navigate to the "2025" or "2026" folder to access the preferred materials. *The "2026" folder is under development and will be finalized on May 31, 2026.*
+Navigate to the "2025" or "2026" folder to access the preferred materials.

-The "2025" folder contains the following materials:
+The "2025" and "2026" folders contains the following materials:

 1. Slides from the workshop explaining the background, data sources, analysis process and interpretation of results.